dereuromark/cakephp-ide-helper/docs/Annotations.md

     }
 }
 ```
-Then read a folder, iterate over it and invoke your annotator from the shell command with a specific path.
+Then read a folder, iterate over it and invoke your annotator from the command with a specific path.

 ## Configure options
 You have a full list of possible Configure options, please see the `app.example.php` file in `/config/` directory.